Groupon shares slump as CEO stays put

 He pointed to the faith that investors like Tiger Global Management are showing in the daily deals model.

 Tiger Global, a technology-focused hedge fund, disclosed an about 10 percent stake in Groupon earlier this month.
-Its other recent bets include Facebook Inc and Amazon Inc.
+Its other recent bets include Facebook Inc (FB.O) and Amazon Inc (AMZN.O).

 "(Mason) has done a great job to grow the company to this point, and I think that there is a path to profitability for them if they can continue to execute on the Groupon goods side of the business and if the deals model is sustainable," Kurnos said.